LPN Programs in Maine

 • Completion of an approved 4-year high school course of study or equivalent.

-• Completion of approved nursing program.
+• Completion of an approved nursing program.

 • Duly licensed by examination in applicant’s country, having passed the NCLEX examination.